 The COVID-19 pandemic has been a mental and emotional drain on just about everyone.
 When it began over nine months ago, no one imagined that it could take the toll on our lives that it has — and yet, here we are, just weeks away from a new year and many are still struggling with stress, anxiety, depression, and other COVID-induced mental health problems on a daily basis.

 In today’s blog from Blair Wellness Group, we would like to take a closer look at why the pandemic has had such an impact on our mental health, how prolonged stress can manifest into other symptoms that can affect physical health, and what you can do to safeguard yourself and to find healthier ways of coping.
-If you or someone you know is looking for stress management therapy in Los Angeles, Beverly Hills, or the surrounding area, please don’t hesitate to give us a call.
+If you or someone you know is looking for stress management treatment in Los Angeles, Beverly Hills, or the surrounding area, please don’t hesitate to give us a call.

 Understanding the Impact of COVID-19 on Our Mental Health